dustinpfister/examples-electronjs/proto/electronjs-browser-window/README.md

 On top of what I have all ready got working in my hello world example, in this example I would like to work out the following with the browser window class, as well as the Menu Class.

-* Create a child window
+* Create a child window from the main menu of the main window
-* work out some basic example of nodeIntergration
+* have a custom menu for each type of window, main and child
-* have a custom menu for each window
+* have more than one index.html file

 ## Getting this working